Sync Audiences to LinkedIn Audience Private Beta

 Sync settings

-RudderStack provides two options to schedule your audience syncs:
+Two options are available to schedule your audience syncs:

 • Run syncs automatically based on a specified frequency (every 5 minutes, 10 minutes, 15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, or 24 hours) and a specific time (in UTC).

-• Run syncs manually — you can trigger a sync manually by clicking the Sync Now button in the sync details page.
-Note that in this setting, you will need to click Run sync every time you want to sync your audience.
+• Run syncs manually — trigger a sync from the sync details page.
+You will need to run the sync each time.

 Sync observability settings